 Working papers

 Can developed countries enforce that goods consumed domestically do not contribute to human rights violations in developing countries where they are sourced?
-This paper studies the enforcement of new due diligence policies, which constrain firms in developed countries to prevent human rights violations involvement of their foreign suppliers.
-I study the US Dodd-Frank Act Conflict Mineral Rule (2010), a law targeting specific conflict minerals extracted in DRC and adjoining countries.
-I explore how diligence obligations have affected the regulated source countries’ access to international markets and whether diligence is circumvented through legal havens.
-Comparing targeted bilateral trade flows to non-targeted products and exporters within the structural gravity framework, I find that this policy decreased DRC and adjoining countries’ exports in value of 3T products by 72%.
-But this new extraterritorial rule has unintended consequences: I estimate that 38% of exports are diverted to opaque countries, called legal havens after the law is implemented.
-Exports are then redirected to countries hosting suppliers of US-regulated firms.
-Looking at US firms’ reactions, I show that sales drop, while administrative costs increase at the time of the law.
+This paper studies the enforcement of new due diligence policies, which constrain firms to curb foreign sourcing linked to human rights violations through transparency and reporting.
+I study the US Dodd-Frank Act Conflict Mineral Rule (2010), a limiting the use of conflict minerals extracted in Democratic Republic of Congo (DRC) and adjoining countries in supply chains of US eletronic firms.
+The law increased administrative cost of complying firms, showing that subtantial regulatory constraints were created.
+I test how diligence obligations shaped exports of targeted countries, and whether they are circumvented through opaque territories called legal havens.
+Using a triple difference strategy and the structural gravity framework, I find that this policy decreased DRC and adjoining countries' exports of conflict minerals by 76%.
+One fourth of this decrease is due to circumvention through legal havens, which then re-export more intensively to countries hosting foreign suppliers of US-regulated firms.

-In this paper, I build an approach to measure proportional treatment effects with non-linear difference-in-differences models.
-TWFE (two-way fixed effect) linear estimators do not recover difference-in-differences estimates in the presence of staggered treatment.
-I show that this issue extends to Poisson-Pseudo Maximum Likelihood estimators.
-In the linear case, robust estimators exist to recover correct DiD estimates, but these approaches do not extend to Poisson, as aggregation is challenging in the non-linear case.
-This paper develops an estimator robust to TWFE staggered bias for PPML, which recovers a quantity with a similar interpretation as in the canonical 2-by-2 model.
+I propose an imputation approach for Poisson-Pseudo Maximum Likelihood (PPML) to measure proportional treatment effects for staggered multiplicative difference-in-differences (DiD) models.
+TWFE (two-way fixed effect) linear estimators do not recover DiD estimates in the presence of staggered treatment.
+I show that this issue extends to TWFE PPML estimators.
+In the linear case, robust estimators exist to recover correct DiD estimates, but these approaches do not extend to PPML, as aggregation of lower level effects is challenging in the non-linear case.
+This paper develops an estimator robust to TWFE staggered bias for PPML.
+This estimator recovers a quantity with a similar interpretation as in the canonical 2-by-2 TWFE PPML model: the Ratio-of-Ratios.

 Using a multi-country firm-level database matched with oil & gas production data, we find evidence of overbooking of windfall profits in tax havens.
 Relying on a triple difference-in-difference strategy, we find that a 1% increase in commodity prices leads to a 0.3% increase in non-upstream affiliates located in tax havens, but only an increase of 0.15% in non-upstream affiliates located in other countries, after controlling for sector specialization.
 Based on a new dataset on effective taxes paid by extractive firms worldwide, we further find that a 1% increase in commodity prices leads to a 0.3% increase in fiscal windfalls for states, with substantial heterogeneity across countries: rich source countries benefit from a higher proportional increase of their fiscal windfall than countries with a low state capacity during commodity price increases.